 This will ensure the entire room is covered by the upper-air fixtures.

 Step 4: It's almost time to execute your project.
 But before you do, you need to make sure you have the exact specifications.

 Germicidal UV fixtures are safe when they are used correctly.
 However, if you take a project like this into your own hands, you are assuming a high amount of risk.

-It's extremely important for upper-room fixtures to emit UV in a specific area above our heads and to have proper coverage.
+It's extremely important for upper-room fixtures to emit UV-C in a specific area above our heads and to have proper coverage.
 If the fixtures are not mounted properly, there is a chance for exposure to humans or insufficient coverage to effectively disinfect in a space.

-In this situation, it's best to consult with a lighting specialist who can dial in the rest of the details for you.
+There are multiple factors that can contribute to upper-air installation, like the louvers on the fixture and reflective surfaces near the fixture.
+It's best to consult with a lighting specialist who can dial in the rest of the details for you.